KovaaK/SensitivityMatcher/README.md

 &nbsp;

-If the game that you are coming from is not listed, the script can measure your old sensitivity.\
+If the game that you are coming from is not listed, the script can also measure your old sensitivity.\
 Select "Measure any game" and enter your best guess, then:

 1) Perform rotation(s) to see if the estimate under- or overshoots.